NTU-FRELab/fish-flow/README.md

       | As           | Reef-associated |

     * sstmean: Mean sea surface temperature.
 Unit: &deg;C. Data from *Liu et al. (2014)*.
-    * Biomass: Fish biomass is calculated from the observed fish total length (i.e., `column: Length`) using bayesian length-weight regression model: Biomass = a &times; TL<sup>b</sup>.
+    * Biomass: Biomass of an fish individual, calculated from its observed fish total length (i.e., `column: Length`) using Bayesian length-weight regression model: Biomass = a &times; TL<sup>b</sup>.
 TL: Fish total length.
 Unit: Gram.
-    * Kmax: The standardized fish growth coefficient, which is a theoretical K when the asymptotic length of the population equals the maximum length of the species.
-It was estimated based on `sea surface temperature`, `fish total length`, `diet`, and `living position relative to reefs` and calculated using `rfishprod` packages *(Morais and Bellwood 2018)*.
+    * Kmax: The standardized fish growth coefficient represents a theoretical growth coefficient (K) when the asymptotic length of the population equals the maximum length of the species.
+It was estimated from `sea surface temperature`, `fish total length`, `diet`, and `living position relative to reefs` and calculated using `rfishprod` packages *(Morais and Bellwood 2018)*.
-    * somatic_G: The growing biomass of the fish individual within one day interval, which was estimated based on von Bertalanffy growth model and calculated using `rfishprod` packages *(Morais and Bellwood 2018)*.
+    * somatic_G: The daily growing biomass of a fish individual, which was estimated using the von Bertalanffy growth model.
+Calculations were conducted using the `calc_prod_rfishprod` function developed by *Seguin et al. (2022)*, based on the `rfishprod` package *(Morais and Bellwood 2018)*.
 Unit: Gram.
     * Md: The predicted fish mortality rates were predicted using the natural mortality model proposed by *Gislason et al. (2010)*, which used `observed fish total length` (i.e., column: `Length`), `maximum recorded total legnth` (i.e., column: `MaxSizeTL`), and `Kmax` (i.e., column: `Kmax`) for estimation.
     * Growth_iter: The average somatic growth across 100 iterations following survival simulations.
-The survival simulation used the predicted natural mortality rate (i.e., column: `Md`) as the probability in a bernouli distribution, which subsequently generating a binary outcomes of 0 (death) or 1 (survival).
-The fate of each individual was simulated across 100 iterations, and the somatic growth (i.e., column: `somatic_G`) times iterated fate matrix was subsequently averaged over all iterations.
+The survival simulation used the predicted natural mortality rate (i.e., column: `Md`) as the probability in a Bernouli distribution, producing binary outcomes of 0 (death) or 1 (survival).
+The fate of each individual was simulated across 100 iterations, and the somatic growth (i.e., column: `somatic_G`) was multiplied by the fate matrix and averaged over all iterations.
 Unit: Gram.

 ***